|OUR LATEST PRODUCT NOW AVAILABLE|

 A. If they mention "Work Elements"!
 The new NICET tests are no longer based on Work Elements!

 NICET has finished their changeover to computer-based testing.
 NICET's new PC fire alarm exam is currently being given for all four Levels.
-Those that have already tested but not passed the traditional pencil and paper test format may only continue to do so for a short time.
-We've been told that all four levels will be phased out by 6/30/11 and some as early as 1/31/11.
-(Check with NICET for the latest information.)
 While our software programs were originally designed to follow the Work Element test scheme, NICET’s new computerized tests are not broken down into specific Work Elements.
 However, those taking the new PC based exam will still be tested on the same general knowledge.
 Their exams are now Pass/Fail tests.
 Doing poorly in several specific subject areas will cause you to fail the test and the entire test will have to be re-taken.
 In other words, you will no longer be taking a series of mini-quizzes for each Work Element by answering five to seven questions grouped into subject specific areas such as Job Safety or Smoke Detection.
 This will mean that our practice test software should become even more valuable since it will indicate weak subject areas.
 Locate your nearest NICET Test location HERE.

 Fire Alarm System Training Courses